gitlabhq/gitlabhq/doc/user/admin_area/settings/usage_statistics.md

 If enabled, the version status will also be shown in the help page (`/help`) for all signed in users.

-## Usage data
+## Usage ping

 > [Introduced][ee-557] in GitLab Enterprise Edition 8.10.
 More statistics
 [were added][ee-735] in GitLab Enterprise Edition 8.12.
+[Moved to CE][ce-23361] in GitLab 9.1.

-GitLab Inc. can collect non-sensitive information about how Enterprise Edition customers use their GitLab instance upon the activation of a ping feature located in the admin panel (`/admin/application_settings`).
+GitLab Inc. can collect non-sensitive information about how GitLab users use their GitLab instance upon the activation of a ping feature located in the admin panel (`/admin/application_settings`).

-You can see the **exact** JSON payload that your instance sends to GitLab Inc. in the "Usage statistics" section of the admin panel.
+You can see the **exact** JSON payload that your instance sends to GitLab in the "Usage statistics" section of the admin panel.

 Nothing qualitative is collected.
 Only quantitative.
-Meaning, no project name, author name, nature of comments, name of labels, etc.
+That means no project name, author name, nature of comments, name of labels, etc.

-This is done mainly for the following reasons:
+The usage ping is sent for the following reasons:

-- to have a better understanding on how our users use our product
+- to have a better understanding on how our users use our product,
-- to provide more tools for the customer success team to help customers onboard better.
+- to be more data driven when creating or changing features.

 The total number of the following is sent back to GitLab Inc.: